Who doesn’t like to travel? It’s a great way to experience the world, whether it’s long-term, for vacation, or for business.

 Down Dog is a great yoga app because it has detailed video instructions for every exercise.
 You can choose between 5 different sequences for practice, and one of them is called Intro To Yoga.
 It’s great for beginners and people who have never done yoga in their life, as it is not too tiring, and it will help you learn all the fundamental poses and yoga basics.

 For more advanced exercises you can choose from the other 4 sequence types.
 Each one allows you to choose a difficulty level and duration of the workout, so you can perfectly tailor it to your needs.

 So, similarly to the Nike app, the Down Dog is like your own personal yoga teacher – with a pretty dope playlist to help you stay zen.

-This is another cool app for toga exercises, but it has significantly less free workout plans than the Down Dog.
+This is another cool app for toga exercises, but it has significantly fewer free workout plans than the Down Dog.
 In fact, only two plans for beginners are available for free, and everything else requires a pro subscription.
-But you can get a free trial and see how you like the workouts, before you actually spend any money.
+But you can get a free trial and see how you like the workouts before you actually spend any money.

 Each plan is unique, targets different muscles and has a different impact on your physique.
 And there are plenty of different plans to choose from, so you can easily find one that will work best for you.

 You will have exercise videos in the app that will guide you, and show you how to perform each exercise.
 Some workouts will even tell you the approximate amount of calories that you can burn with them, which always a plus.
 If you are a fan of yoga, or are just getting into it, definitely give this app a go.